 We can take you into the auditorium up to 30 minutes before the start of the performance and we will accommodate any special requirements where we can.

 There is an accessible toilet close to this entrance.

 - I have hearing sensitivities do you have ear defenders?

-We do not provide ear defenders but these performances can get noisy in the audience.
-So if you have particular sensitivities to noises you might want to bring your own ear defenders.
-You are also welcome to move around the auditorium to find a quieter area
+We do not provide ear defenders but these performances can get noisy for the audience.
+If you have particular sensitivities to noise, you might want to bring your own ear defenders.
+You are also welcome to move around the auditorium to find a quieter area.